 PCI Compliance on AWS

-If you’re wondering if Amazon is certified as a PCI Service Provider, yes it is!
+If you’re wondering if Amazon is certified as a PCI Service Provider, let me tell you that yes it is!

 The best part is that AWS Compliance services make it possible to accelerate compliance’s customers!
 But as I mentioned before, there are some areas referred to compliance requirements that can be covered by AWS, but there are other ones that you must cover yourself.

 In order to be compliant, it is necessary to build a standardized baseline architecture that always follows the PCI Compliance requirements.
-Here’s a quick guide with all the information you need to know about a PCI Compliance architecture.
+Here’s a quick guide and a PCI DSS Compliance Checklist with all the information you need to know about a PCI Compliance architecture.

 Why is it important to be compliant?